 This study proves causation in mice, and was used indirectly to support the role of IGF-1 in humans.
 The study was quite interesting in regards to tumor size (a 78% reduction in size from dietary modification is nothing to scoff at), but there are a few things to address before delving into the study:

 With that out of the way, this mouse study noted that protein didn’t necessarily have a protective effect (the vast majority of mice, be it on low protein or high protein, experienced tumor implantation and the tumors stayed there) but it suggests an ‘anti-growth’ effect of lower protein intake or, conversely, a pro-growth effect of higher protein intakes.
-The type of protein did not matter, since soy also augmented tumor growth to a similar degree as casein.
+The type of protein did not matter, since soy also augmented tumor growth to a similar degree as Casein Protein.

 It demonstrated, perhaps via a correlation again, that tumor growth was associated with IGF-1 activity.
 This makes logical sense.
 IGF-1 is an anabolic agent to most cells, be they skeletal or tumor cells!
 While a GH inhibitor was not used, they did use a GH-deficient line which produces less IGF-1 and found significantly less effects of protein on tumor growth suggesting a causal role.